gnu-octave/pkg-control/doc/slicot_readme.txt

+Important
+*********

+If you encounter any bugs in the octave control package, please DONT bother the great people behind SLICOT.
+Most likely it's a problem of the control package, not the proven SLICOT library.
+Therefore, please send any reports to the octave mailing list and the maintainer of the control package.
+See the file packinfo/DESCRIPTION for the current maintainer of the control package and his mail address.

 Acknowledgments
 ***************

-LTI SYNCOPE - LTI SYstems aNd COntrol PackagE - is partially based on SLICOT subroutines by courtesy of the Numerics In COntrol NETwork NICONET e.V. <http://www.icm.tu-bs.de/NICONET/>.
+LTI SYNCOPE - LTI SYstems aNd COntrol PackagE - is ever-increasingly based on SLICOT subroutines by courtesy of the Numerics In COntrol NETwork NICONET e.V. <http://www.icm.tu-bs.de/NICONET/>.